aylonc22/BPlusTree_V2/README.md

 ### Future Enhancements

-- **Value Serialization with JSON:** Currently, the B+ tree implementation supports values of type `String` only.
+- **Value Serialization with JSON:** Currently, the B+ tree implementation supports values of type `Integer` only.
 An option for future improvements is to extend this support to a broader range of objects using JSON serialization.
 This enhancement would provide several benefits:
     - **Flexibility:** Allowing the storage of various types of objects, not limited to strings, would enhance the versatility of the B+ tree for different use cases.
     - **Interoperability:** Facilitating easier integration with other systems and applications that use JSON for data interchange.
     - **Rich Data Structures:** Enabling the B+ tree to handle more complex data structures, including nested objects and arrays, would improve its applicability in diverse scenarios.